Here’s a look at information and statistics concerning domestic (intimate partner) violence.

 January 5, 2006 - The Violence Against Women and Department of Justice Reauthorization Act of 2005 is signed into law by President George W. Bush, with new provisions on dating violence, Native American women and the use of DNA fingerprinting.

-April 28, 2009 - The hotline receives its two millionth call.
+April 28, 2009 - The National Domestic Violence Hotline receives its two millionth call.

 April 26, 2012 - The Senate votes on S.1925 to reauthorize VAWA with expanded measures to include battered illegal immigrant women, Native American women and the LGBT community.